purescript-python/purescript-python/README.md

         - A.purs
 ```

-where you have foreign definitions in module `Mod.A`, you need to
+If you have foreign definitions in module `Mod.A`, you need to
 create a directory `python-ffi` juxtaposing `src`, and it'll finally look like:

 ```